 Licensing professionals are used to evaluating such data quarterly or yearly, a practice that can result in overlooking key changes in the market and deciding on rates that licensees may not be able to honor.
 For example, if you own the license to a character from a film that performed well last quarter you can make plans for new extensions and find out that interest has waned when too late.

 Flowhaven’s sales reporting modules offer a simple solution.
 Able to process up to the minute data, our platform gives you the ability to look at your archival sales data to make informed decisions about your programs.
 Use customization tools to look at numbers by territory, by style, and more.

-Deductions are a significant matter in licensing and often an apple of discord in the licensor-licensee collaboration.
-Licensees want to secure as many deductible clauses as possible to lower the net sales number and, consequently, the royalty amounts.
-Contrary, licensors look for maximum profit, hence many of them limit the licensee's deduction right.
+Licensees want to secure as many deductible clauses as possible to lower the net sales number and, consequently, the royalty rates.
+On the other hand, licensors look for maximum profit; hence, many limit the licensee's deduction rights.